 Without people ever having provided evidence, various types of principles have been identified.
 These types of principles are defined as rules or guidelines.

-If a principle is a law of nature, then knowing about the principle and taking what happens in the phenomenon or concept into account, will make that the principle become a guiding principle.
+If a principle is a law of nature, then knowing about the principle and taking what happens in the phenomenon or concept into account will make that the principle become a guiding principle.

-When someone, with or without education in engineering or Architecture is asked to describe the principle of an espresso coffee machine or the principle of a diesel car engine, the person will tell how it works (as a mechanism) and what the produced results are.
+When someone, with or without education in engineering or Architecture, is asked to describe the principle of an espresso coffee machine or the principle of a diesel car engine, the person will tell how it works (as a mechanism) and what the produced results are.

 If we look at the seven basic principles of design (symmetry, etc...)
-These principles tell us how we feel by seeing something that is symmetrical, proportional, etc. And what we need to do to recreate symmetry and proportion.
+These principles tell us how we feel by seeing something symmetrical, proportional, etc. And what we need to do to recreate symmetry and proportion.

-So the following examples hint or indicate an underlying principle, but the statements presented are not principles, because they do not or only half describe a mechanism or the way things work:
+So the following examples hint or indicate an underlying principle, but the statements presented are not principles because they do not or only half describe a mechanism or the way things work:

-• Be Adaptive
+- Be Adaptive

-• Maximize Benefit to the Enterprise
+- Maximize Benefit to the Enterprise

-• Buy before build
+- Buy before build

-• Enterprise operations are maintained despite system interruptions.
+- Enterprise operations are maintained despite system interruptions.

 It is easy to turn these statements into complete principles by having them describe a mechanism and result.
-And you must be able to refer to literature, so everyone knows you're not making it up.
+And you must be able to refer to literature so everyone knows you're not making it up.

-• By always being adaptive as an enterprise, it is ensured that ..., so...
+- By always being adaptive as an enterprise, it is ensured that ..., so...
 Ref:...

-• By ...., you can maximize the benefit of.... to the enterprise.
+- By ...., you can maximize the benefit of.... to the enterprise.
 And this will always bring...
 Ref:...

 Further Study

 I am doing a Ph.D./research on Architecture Principles at the Radboud University of Nijmegen, The Netherlands (Prof. E. Proper/Bas van Gils).
 As part of this study, I am having open discussions with experts in the field like you.
-This blog is 'work in progress' and may become a scientific article at one point in time.
+This blog is a 'work in progress' and may become a scientific article at one point in time.
 Who knows?

-If you have any suggestions for architecture principles, business concepts, and IT concepts that in your opinion should be part of the top 10, top 20, or top 30, please mail them to me: mark.paauwe@dragon1.com.
+If you have any suggestions for architecture principles, business concepts, and IT concepts that, in your opinion, should be part of the top 10, top 20, or top 30, please mail them to me: mark.paauwe@dragon1.com.

-Shortly the comments will be opened for this article.
+Shortly, the comments will be opened for this article.

 To be continued...